Chenyitong33/NIRScanNano_ML/README.md

 # NIRSTest1
-The project is mainly consists of 2 parts: Android application and machine learning, while the core implementation of the app is in NewScanActivity.java.
+The project mainly consists of 2 parts: Android part and Machine Learning.